BrianChoi12/gomoku/README.md

---count #           The number of games to play (default=2) --time #            The time for each agent per move in seconds (default=2) --size #            The size of the Gomoku board, where size is the side length of the square board (default=7)
+--count #           The number of games to play (default=2) --time #            The time for each agent per move in seconds (default=2) --size #            The size of the Gomoku board, where size is the side length of the square board (default=7) --game              Which agent you wish to play against the baseline ["mcts", "abminimax"] (default="mcts")
 ```
 Note that there is a limit of game board size 10 because in `state.py` precomputation is only done for game boards up to size 10.
 Changing the `sz` variable can fix this.